bernardo-heberle/dcnl_ml_predicting_detox_outcomes/README.md

-### Code used for the Machiune Learning Analyses in the Peer-Reviewed Article Titled: "Using machine learning to identify poor detoxification treatment outcome estimated by cocaine withdrawal syndrome severity".
+### Code used for the Machiune Learning Analyses in the Peer-Reviewed Article Titled: "Examining predictors of cocaine withdrawal syndrome at the end of detoxification treatment in women with cocaine use disorder".

-### DOI: XXX
+### DOI: 10.1016/j.jpsychires.2023.11.043